PerfAI-Inc/PerfAI-Action/README.md

 PerfAI is an active performance platform that supports a wide range of APIs, including public, private, mobile, and web APIs.
 By leveraging PerfAI, you can deliver high-performance APIs, resulting in reduced churn, 3x higher user engagement, and increased upsell opportunities.

+## How PerfAI Works

+PerfAI is built on four fundamental principles:

+1. No Engineering Effort Required: PerfAI eliminates the need for coding or data input.
+It autonomously learns your entire API and generates its own data.

+2. Performance Top 10 Coverage: Save valuable time by avoiding the laborious task of creating a performance plan.
+PerfAI develops a comprehensive and tailored performance plan based on the industry's first performance top-10 list.

+3. Simplified Scoring & Reporting: Say goodbye to complex graphs and CSV files.
+PerfAI provides a simplified score for your entire API, along with a list of underperforming endpoints.

+4. Active Performance: Delivered as a GitHub Action, PerfAI facilitates shift-left and continuous performance validation.
+It actively identifies poorly performing critical paths as your developers write and update code.

 ## Frequently Asked Questions
 - [Read here](https://www.perfai.ai/pricing#FAQ)